Care at NUH

 Aim to replenish carbohydrates every 30 to 60 minutes during cardio exercise.
 The amount required varies from 0.5 to 1 gram/kg body weight/hour of exercise, depending on the intensity.
 Higher intensity or failure to reduce insulin doses in advance will increase carbohydrate needs.

-As a guideline, consume 15 to 30g of carbohydrates for every 30 minutes of moderate-intensity cardio exercise.
-For example, sipping on a bottle of isotonic drink can be effective (500ml of isotonic drink typically contains approximately 30g of carbohydrates).
+As a general guide, consume 15 to 30g of carbohydrates for every 30 minutes of moderate-intensity cardio exercise.
+For example, sipping on a bottle of isotonic drink during exercise can be effective to prevent hypoglycaemia (500ml of isotonic drink typically contains approximately 30g of carbohydrates).

 3. If hypoglycaemia occurs, stop exercising immediately

-4. Frequently monitor glucose levels if using a continuous glucose sensor or flash glucose monitoring sensor.
-Be aware of the lag time between the sensor reading and actual blood glucose.
+4. Monitoring glucose levels using a continuous glucose sensor or flash glucose monitoring sensor.

-• Start consuming carbohydrates when the sensor shows glucose levels falling below 7 mmol/Lwith a downward trend
+• We recommend that you start consuming carbohydrates when the sensor shows glucose levels falling below 7 mmol/L with a downward trend

 • If the sensor reading drops to 5 mmol/L or below with downward trend, stop exercising and consume carbohydrates to prevent hypoglycaemia

-• If experiencing hypoglycaemia symptoms but your CGMS does not reflect this, perform a capillary glucose check for accuracy.
+• If experiencing hypoglycaemia symptoms but your CGMS does not reflect this, perform a finger-prick glucose check for accuracy.

 If your blood glucose is moderately high post-exercise, refrain from administering correction insulin.
 Instead, continue monitoring your levels, as the elevation is often temporary.